 5 Ways You Might be Violating Fair Housing Laws and Not Know It

 Example #1: A tenant is late with their rent.
-Their ecclesiastical leader calls and offers to pay their rent but not the late fees and asks if you‘ll waive them.
-This can really pull at your heart strings and you might want to say yes.
-However, consider how this could be perceived.
-You would be making exceptions for people of a certain religion.
+Their ecclesiastical leader calls and offers to pay their rent, but not the late fees, and asks if you’ll waive them.
+This can really pull at your heartstrings and you might want to say yes.
+However, consider how this could be perceived, you would be making exceptions for people of a certain religion.
 Now imagine how much worse it looks if they also happen to belong to the same religion that you do.
-Then you would be making special exceptions for people that worship the same as you.
-Ouch – Not a good idea.
+Then you’d be making special exceptions for people that worship the same as you, not a good idea.

-Example #2: If you have a listing that says “No animals allowed, no exceptions” you may be discriminating against those with a disability that need a service animal or emotional support animal.
+Example #2: If you have a listing that says no animals, no exceptions, you may be discriminating against those with a disability that need a service animal or emotional support animal.
 It is important to be aware and distinguish between pets and service animals.

-Example #3: You receive a text message regarding a vacancy that is written in Spanish, but unfortunately, you don’t know Spanish.
-You write back and explain that you only speak English, so you can only rent to those that speak English.
-Your response may only reflect your concerns regarding the logistics of communication, and your ability to provide good service, but that text just discriminated against the national origins of some people.
+Example #3: You receive a text message regarding a vacancy that is written in spanish, but unfortunately you don’t speak spanish.
+You write back and explain that you only speak english so you can only rent to those that speak english.
+Your response may only reflect your concerns regarding the ongoing logistics of communication and your ability to provide good service, but that text just discriminated against the national origins of some people.

-Example #4: When working to fill a vacancy, people will often collect several applications and then carefully look through them to pick the one they like best.
-This might seem like a good idea, but the problem with this practice is that it can create a lot of variations in your approval process.
+Example #4: When working to fill a vacancy, people often collect several applications and then look through them to pick the one they like the best.
+This might seem like a good idea but the problem with this practice is that it can create lots of variations in your approval process.
 This lack of consistency can lead to a strong argument for discrimination against a protected group.
-It’s best to screen applications in the order they come in.
-Based on your written criteria, they are either approved and given a chance to sign up or they are denied and you move on to the next one.
-This will make you much more consistent rather than picking and choosing your “favorite”.
+It’s best to screen applications in the order they come in based on your written criteria, they are either approved and given a chance to sign up, or they are denied and you move on to the next one.
+This will make you much more consistent, rather than picking and choosing your favorite.

-Example #5: You rent out individual rooms in your townhome to college age single women.
-One of the tenants is moving out, so you advertise Women’s Contract Available.
-Fair Housing laws say this would be discrimination based on sex.
+Example #5: You rent out individual rooms in your town home to college age single women.
+One of the women is moving so you advertise “women’s contract available”.
+Fair housing laws say this would be discrimination based on sex.

 Innovative Mortgage Alliance